-83. Introducing and implementing a successful anti fraud and corruption policy is dependent largely on the awareness and responsiveness of those working in and with the council.
+- 85. Introducing and implementing a successful anti-fraud, bribery or corruption policy is dependent largely on the awareness and responsiveness of those working in and with the councils. - 86.
+The councils will make councillors, co-optees and employees aware of this policy initially via the induction process and will remind them of this policy via council publications. - 87.
+The councils support the concept of fraud, bribery or corruption awareness training for councillors, co-optees and employees to ensure that their responsibilities and duties in respect of anti-fraud, bribery and corruption are current and their understanding reinforced. - 88.
+The councils also commit to training and developing staff who are involved in investigating fraud, bribery or corruption and will provide suitable training where necessary.

-- 84. The councils will make councillors, co-optees and employees aware of this policy initially via the induction process and will remind them of this policy via council publications. - 85.
-The councils support the concept of fraud and corruption awareness training for councillors, co-optees and employees to ensure that their responsibilities and duties in respect of anti-fraud and corruption are current and their understanding reinforced. - 86.
-The councils also commit to training and developing staff who are involved in investigating fraud and corruption and will provide suitable training where necessary. - 87.
-The councils will act to ensure that those organisations that work with the councils to deliver services are made aware of the councils' strong anti fraud and corruption principles, including their whistleblowing policy.
+89. The councils will act to ensure that those organisations that work with the councils to deliver services are made aware of the councils' strong anti-fraud, bribery or corruption principles, including their whistleblowing policy.